Raphbos/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly is an executable script that displayscurrent directory contents and hidden files (starting with .) in long format with user and group IDs displayed numerically

 6-firstdirectory is an executable script that creates a directory named my_first_directory in the /tmp/ directory

+7-movethatfile is an executable script that moves file betty from /tmp/ to /tmp/my_first_directory